-A hair transplant is one of the most effective long-term solutions for hair loss — but the surgery itself is only half the equation.
-What happens during recovery determines how many of your transplanted grafts survive, how quickly new growth appears, and what your final result will look like.
-This guide covers everything you need to know about recovering from a hair transplant, from the first 24 hours through the full 12-month timeline.
+A hair transplant is one of the most effective long-term solutions for hair loss.
+However, the surgery itself is only half the equation.
+Consequently, what happens during recovery determines your final result.
+In addition, this guide covers everything you need to know about the healing process.
+Specifically, we will walk you through the journey from the first 24 hours to the full 12-month timeline in order to ensure you achieve the best possible outcome.

 “The surgery creates the possibility of new hair growth.
 The aftercare determines whether that possibility becomes reality.
 Every graft you protect in the first two weeks is a hair you keep for life.”